O sea! day and night I wend thy surf-beat shore,

 I could listen forever to the hoarse music of the surf,

-It is what I was born to—I was born and brought up near the sea.
+I was born and brought up near the sea.

-As I walk’d where the ripples continually wash,
+As I walked the beach, where the ripples continually wash,

 O you give good notice indeed, you bell by the sea-reefs ringing,